giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InterfaceIpv6Autoconf.md

 # InterfaceIpv6Autoconf

 Parameters to control the autoconfiguration of IPv6 addresses, as described in RFC 4862.
-YANG module: ietf-ip.yang
+Reference: RFC 4862: IPv6 Stateless Address Autoconfiguration  YANG module: ietf-ip.yang

 ## Properties